Lemon Popsicle: Plot

 The story begins in the summer of 1958.
-Benji (Bentzi in the Hebrew release, played by Yeftah Katzur), Bobby (Momoo in the Hebrew release, played by Jonathan Sagall) and Huey (Yodla in the Hebrew release, played by Zachi Noy) are three teenage boys in the city of Tel Aviv in the late 1950s who study at the Shalva Gymnasium high school and pass the time, among other things, at the Montana Ice Cream Shop.
+Benji (Bentzi in the Hebrew release, played by Yiftach Katzur), Bobby (Momo in the Hebrew release, played by Jonathan Sagall) and Huey (Yuda'le in the Hebrew release, played by Zachi Noy) are three teenage boys in the city of Tel Aviv in the late 1950s who study at the Shalva Gymnasium high school and pass the time, among other things, at the Montana Ice Cream Shop.

 The three's class is joined by a beautiful new girl named Niki (Nili in the Hebrew release, played by Anat Atzmon), who caught Benji's eye.
 At the Friday party at Huey's, Benji sees Niki dancing with Bobby and Huey tells him that if she is in Bobby's hands, he has no chance with her.
 Learning that Nili is a virgin, Bobby brags to his friends that he will seduce, then dump her, much to Benji's dismay.
 However, Benji is too dependent on his friends and too reluctant to ruin their friendship to warn Niki of Bobby's intentions, and must watch as Bobby and Niki begin dating.
 The frustrated Benji drinks an entire bottle of wine and gets drunk, and Huey has to take him home.
 The next day Benji goes to work selling ice, until a female customer calls out to the owner of the business from the window to send Benji to her with the ice.
 It turns out that the woman (Ophelia Shtruhl) is an older olah named Stella ("the ultimate Stella") and she tries to seduce Benji, but he tells her that he has to go back to work and that he will come visit her.
 Benji calls Bobby and Huey to come with him to the woman's house.
 There, after drinking whisky and dancing, they enter her room one by one and have sex with her.
 When it's Benji's turn, a friend of Stella's, Johnny the Sailor, enters the apartment.
 Bobby and Bentji manage to leave, but Huey, who tried to take his clothes, is beaten and finally flees the house in his underwear.